 Women are asked and expected to do everything and be everywhere and often times they wear too many hats: mothers, daughters, friends, co-workers, leaders, providers, bosses etc. The modern women lead families, businesses, corporations, and teams.

-With today’s society norms and expectations, this can get frustrating and exhausting and it disconnects us from our feminine energy.
+With today’s societal norms and expectations, this can get frustrating and exhausting and it disconnects us from our feminine energy.

 You see, we all have a mix of masculine and feminine energy inside ourselves.
 That’s valid for men as well.
 The problem occurs when we so much focus on the doing side and forget how just to be.
 Do nothing for a while.
 We concentrate on giving others our love, time, money, care and attention and we don’t know how to receive the same things from others.

 The masculine energy is about doing, achieving, setting goals and priorities, the objective mind, fighting and competing.

 The feminine energy is about receiving, experimenting, the intuitive mind, nourishing and collaboration.